COMPSCI331-2021/asg-concert/README.md

 Resources
 ----------
-A multi-module Maven project, `se325-assignment-01`, is supplied and comprises 3 modules:
+A multi-module Maven project, `asg-conceret`, is supplied and comprises 3 modules:

-- `se325-concert-client`.
+- `concert-client`.
 A module that contains resources for building a concert client application.

-- `softeng325-concert-common`.
+- `concert-common`.
 This module defines several entities that are shared by the `client` and `service` modules.

-- `softeng325-concert-service`.
+- `concert-service`.
 The `service` module is responsible for implementing the Web service and persistence aspects of the concert application.

 The parent project's POM includes common dependencies and properties that are inherited by the 3 modules.